Ngorongoro Conservation Area

 Ngorongoro is a haven to approximately 25,000 animals and around 400 different bird species.
 You can find a good population of black manned lions that trail the grasslands, robust herds of wildebeests along with endangered black rhino, zebras, hyenas, and leopards.

 Travelers can visit Ngorongoro Conservation Area all year round.
-Although the wildlife viewing remains consistent, however, it is easier to spot the flourishing wildlife population amid the dry season.
+Although the best time to visit the Ngorongoro crater is the dry season from June to October regards as the best time for wildlife viewing. however, it is easier to spot the flourishing wildlife population amid the dry season.

 What to see?